 I like to serve this dish on a bed of fluffy white rice.
 See this post on how to cook rice in the microwave.
 It only takes 8 minutes.

-Or why not try it with this delicious spicy mushroom rice.
+Or why not try it with this delicious spicy mushroom rice?

 You could also serve it over pasta, or on a pile of mashed potatoes.

-Or why not try something different and spoon the pork into a warm pita bread, or roll it in a fajita wrap.
+Or why not try something different and spoon the pork into a warm pita bread, or roll it in a fajita wrap?

 Do I have to use pork?

+No - not at all.
+The garlic sauce goes particularly well with chicken.
 You could also substitute finely sliced beef for the pork in this recipe.

-Pin for later
+Save for later

-Pork in Garlic Sauce
+Leftover roast pork in Garlic Sauce

 (Click the stars to rate this recipe)